 - Print and gift it as a book or poster

-It’s absolutely perfect for remote teams who couldn’t pass around a Happy Boss’s Day card, anyway, but a Boss’s Day Kudoboard has just as many benefits for in-person teams.
+It’s absolutely perfect for remote teams who couldn’t pass around a Happy Boss’s Day card, anyway, but a Boss’s Day Kudoboard has just as many benefits for in-person employee teams.

 4. Send Flowers